Electric Ride On Car Not Charging

 Yes, you can.
 Most ride-on car manufacturers provide replacement batteries for their models.
 You can make a purchase online from the manufacturer of your electric car, we also have a full guide on all the replacement batteries and chargers you will need.

 Purchasing a high-quality replacement battery is a sure way to ensure your child enjoys their electric car for longer.
-You can install the replacement battery by yourself or contact an expert to replace the battery on your behalf into your electric ride-on car.
+You can install the replacement battery by yourself or contact an expert to replace the battery on your behalf in your electric ride-on car.

 How Long Do Power Wheels Batteries Last?